 NATO has moved several key modernization programs past difficult hurdles, but decisions looming in the coming months will signal whether commitments made at the alliance’s summit will be lasting.
 The 26 NATO members tried to tackle everything from their relatively low-end transport helicopter needs to strategic missile defenses at this month’s gathering in Bucharest.
 Many of the issues will receive a second vetting when the alliance convenes defense procurement chiefs at the semiannual ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NATO Summit Moves Modernization Initiatives Forward".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NATO Summit Moves Modernization Initiatives Forward".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.